woaky1/clicky_game/README.md

 <img src="images/mainScreen.png" alt="Clicky game main screen"/>

 3. If this is your first time clicking on that Pok&#233;mon, you earn a point and the gameboard shuffles the Pok&#233;mon images.
-The game will also keep track of your highest score.
+The game keeps track of your highest score.
 <img src="images/pointScored.png" alt="Main screen after point is scored"/>

 4. Be careful, though.
-If you click on a Pok&#233;mon you've already clicked on, your score goes back to zero and the game starts over.
+If you click on a Pok&#233;mon you've already clicked on, your score goes back to zero, the gameboard shuffles, and the game starts over.

 # Technology used
 This app was built primarily with Node and React.
 Bootstrap was used to help with page layout.
 The gh-pages node module was used to help to deploy the app to Github pages.